The ACM Digital Library is a research, discovery and networking platform containing:

 Lippincott Procedures provides detailed descriptions of procedures in a program that allows users to identify the procedure they need quickly and easily.
 Users can scroll through an alphabetical list, browse by discipline, category, or subcategory, or perform a search to identify a particular procedure.
 Each entry provides complete instructions, including the equipment needed, preparation guidelines, implementation steps, special considerations, patient teaching information, documentation, and references.
 Video clips are included to clarify complex procedures.
 Each procedure is linked with at least one quick list.
 Quick lists provide a quick, less-detailed version of a procedure when only an overview is needed.

 PubMed comprises over 26 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-PubMed citations and abstracts include the fields of biomedicine and health, covering portions of the life sciences, behavioral sciences, chemical sciences, and bioengineering.
+PubMed citations and abstracts include the fields of biomedicine and health, covering portions of the life sciences, behavioural sciences, chemical sciences, and bioengineering.

 The National Library of New Zealand is here to help you access and use the collective knowledge of the nation.
 It's our job to collect, connect, and co-create knowledge to power New Zealand.

 NZCER is Aotearoa New Zealand’s independent, statutory education research and development organization established in 1934.
 The NZCER Act 1972 requires the organization to carry out and disseminate education research and provide information and advice.
 We conduct research and evaluation work with a range of public and private sector clients.
 We also produce research-based products such as tests, journals, books and services such as online testing, surveys, test marking and analysis.

 The Journal is the essential guide to Employment Relations as it is in New Zealand and covers such topics as employment law and human resource management so it is a must for academics, students, researchers and policy makers.